Autumn Budget 2025: when it is and what will it contain?

 A new ‘mansion tax’ is reportedly being considered by the Chancellor, according to The Times.
 The proposal would see capital gains tax (CGT) charged when someone sells their main home, based on the amount it has increased in value during ownership.

-It’s expected the change would only apply to the most expensive properties.
+It’s expected that the change would only apply to the most expensive properties.
 Reports suggest a threshold of £1.5m could affect around 120,000 homeowners, with higher-rate taxpayers facing CGT bills of almost £200,000.

-CGT is already payable when you sell a property in certain circumstances – such as second homes, buy-to-let properties, or homes with substantial land or business use.
+CGT is already payable when you sell a property in certain circumstances – such as second homes, buy-to-let properties or homes with substantial land or business use.

 Cuts to cash Isa allowances